SothyLorn/ansible-taskmate-setup/README.md

 Steps to View SSH Key Names in DigitalOcean1.
 Log in to DigitalOcean => Go to https://cloud.digitalocean.com/
   => Sign in with your DigitalOcean account credentials
-  - Navigate to SSH Keys SettingsMethod 1 (Direct):
+  - Navigate to SSH Keys SettingsMethod 1 (Direct)
       => Click on "Settings" in the left sidebar menu => Click on "Security" tab
       => Scroll down to the "SSH keys" section